-The company has no knowledge and not aware of any material event/s and uncertainties known to the management that would address the past and would have an impact on the future operations of the following:
+The company has no knowledge and not aware of any material event/s and uncertainties knownto the management that would address the past and would have an impact on the future operations of the following:

-- a) Any known trends, demands, commitments, events or uncertainties that will have amaterial impact on our liquidity - b) Any events that will trigger direct or contingent financial obligation that is materialto the company, including any default or acceleration of obligation. c) All material off-balance sheet transactions, arrangements, obligations and - All material off-balance sheet transactions, arrangements, obligations and other relationships of the company with unconsolidated entities or other persons created during the period. - d) Any material commitments for capital expenditures, the general purpose of such commitments and the expected sources of funds for such expenditures. - Any known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/income from continuing operations. - f) Any significant elements of income/loss did not arise from our continuing operation.
+- a) Any known trends, demands, commitments, events or uncertainties that will have amaterial impact on our liquidity - Any events that will trigger direct or contingent financial obligation that is materialto the company, including any default or acceleration of obligation. - All material off-balance sheet transactions, arrangements, obligations and other relationships of the company with unconsolidated entities or other persons created during the period. - d) Any material commitments for capital expenditures, the general purpose of such commitments and the expected sources of funds for such expenditures. - e) Any known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/income from continuing operations. - f) Any significant elements of income/loss did not arise from our continuing operation.

-AGRINURTURE INC AND ITS SUBSIDIARIES SCHEDULE OF FINANCIAL INDICATOR
+AGRINURTURE INC AND ITS SUBSIDIARIES